HomeBest options strategy › BYD

 Implied volatility

-BYD is currently trading with moderate implied volatility, broadly in line with other large-cap stocks.
-On the options we scanned that was around 32% implied volatility, and higher implied volatility means richer premiums and wider expected moves.
+BYD is currently trading with elevated implied volatility, so its options carry richer premiums.
+On the options we scanned that was around 36% implied volatility, and higher implied volatility means richer premiums and wider expected moves.

 Across strikes, downside puts on BYD trade at a higher implied volatility than upside calls — the market is paying up for crash protection.
 That skew favours selling put spreads or buying calls over symmetric trades.